peletomi/krueger-cockpit/readme.md

 # Krueger cockpit

 This application displays metrics exposed by standard REST endpoints in other applications.
-The endpoints are similar to the ones used in the [Spring Boot Actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-endpoints) project.
+The endpoints are similar to the ones used in the [Spring Boot Actuator][springboot] project.

 # Development